rixx/speedslides/slides.md

 <!--
 And that's it for the similarities between speedrunning and software development.
 (I lie – there's much more!
-Tool-assisted speedruns, creative categories and much more, but we don't have time!)
+Tool-assisted speedruns, bad posture and hand pain rather than learning from musicians who have solutions to those and much more, but we don't have time!)

 The differences are easier and more, of course: Software Development does not require twitch reflexes, repeating the same optimised movement for hours, it's, in the end, not a game, and we don't even have leaderboards.
 (What would our